NimaBoscarino/web-server-notes/README.md

             - edit status (e.g. locked, open)
         ---> RETURNS AN HTML FILE EVENTUALLY

 The template engine we're using is EJS.
 EJS lets us embed arbitrary Javascript expressions, and it also lets up easily pass in template variables into the render function.
-Again, take a look at the `ExpressDemo` folder for examples.
+Again, take a look at the `express_demo` folder for examples.
 And look at the documentation!!

-There's also some things that I didn't cover, such as using the `fs` module to display html files when using `http` instead of `express`.
-If you're interested in that, please take a look at other lecture notes by instructors like Don Burks (found on Compass).

 Enjoy 🤖💻